Moszna Castle

 The history of this building begins in the 18th century, although traces of older cellars were discovered in the gardens during excavation and reconstruction works at the beginning of the 20th century.
-Some of the those could have been remnants of a presumed Templar stronghold.
+Some of those could have been remnants of a presumed Templar stronghold.
 Following the Second World War, further excavations uncovered a medieval palisade.

 History

 The central part of the castle is an old baroque palace which was partially destroyed by fire on the night of April 2, 1896 and was reconstructed in the same year in its original form by Franz Hubert von Tiele-Winckler (the son of Hubert von Tiele-Winckler).
 The reconstruction works involved an extension of the residence.
 The eastern Neogothic-styled wing of the building was built by 1900, along with an adjacent orangery.
-In 1912-1914, the western wing was built in the Neo-Renaissance style.
+In 1912–1914, the western wing was built in the Neo-Renaissance style.
 The architectural form of the castle contains a wide variety of styles, thus it can be generally defined as eclectic.
 The height of the building, as well as its numerous turrets and spires, give the impression of verticalism.
 The whole castle has exactly ninety-nine turrets.
 Inside, it contains 365 rooms with a total floorage of 7,000 sq. m. and a cubic capacity of about 65,000 m3 The castle was twice visited by the German Emperor Wilhelm II.
 His participation in hunting during his stay at the castle was documented in a hand-written chronicle in 1911 as well as in the following year.